NickleDave/bfsongrepo/docs/index.md

 All procedures were approved by the Emory University Institutional Animal Care and Use Committee.

-Recordings were made with a lapel microphone, fed into an equalizer that then ran to a National Instruments DAQ board.
+Recordings were made with a lavalier microphone, fed into a preamplifier that then ran to a National Instruments DAQ board.
-An automated data acquisition program in LabView ("evTAF") detected when audio amplitude stayed abve a threshold for a target period which then triggered automatic recordings until amplitude dropped again for another fixed period.
+An automated data acquisition program in LabView ("evTAF") detected when audio amplitude stayed abve a threshold for a target period, which then triggered automatic recordings until amplitude dropped again for another fixed period.
 The files thus recorded were then sorted with a separate program so that the final dataset consisted only of audio files